 Elgaar Farm is a shining example of what can be achieved through organic farm practices.
-The Joe, Antonia and the Gretschmann family produces milk from their Jersey cows with cream that sits proudly in the neck of each old-fashioned glass milk bottle.
+Joe, Antonia and the Gretschmann family produces milk from their Jersey cows with cream that sits proudly in the neck of each old-fashioned glass milk bottle.
 They farm totally organically and never use pesticides, fungicides or herbicides.

 From their deeply-flavoured milk to their tangy yoghurt to the thick, rich cream, crème fraîche and mascarpone, all of their products are very special.
 Their aged cheddar which ripens for between 9 and 18 months is also deeply-flavoured.

 We have followed them for many years and have always enjoyed their products and admired their enthusiasm for their work, despite the fact that it must be very, very hard and require amazing commitment to the task.

 We can attest to the length of time they have been producing their cheeses and milk products as they were included in the 1998 edition of our book “A Food Lovers Guide to Tasmania” where we praised their milk and cheeses and mentioned places where they could be sourced.